 The external mechanical integrity of the injection well will be confirmed through annual temperature decay logs.
-These logs will be compared to baseline logs to identify any deviations that could indicate CO2 flow or accumulations behind the casing above the injection zone (40 CFR 146.90 (e)).
-Further details on these logs and the methods of performing them will be provided in Section 6.2 External Mechanical Integrity Testing (40 CFR 146.90 (e)).
+These logs will be compared to baseline logs to identify any deviations that could indicate CO2 flow or accumulations behind the casing above the injection zone (40 CFR 146.90 (e)(Section 6.2 External Mechanical Integrity Testing)).